We are worshiping at 9 am.

 Gospel Acclamation

-The holy gospel according to Luke, the 15th chapter.
+The holy gospel according to John, the 20th chapter.

 Glory to you, O Lord.